 Areas Serviced: GTA, East Toronto, West Toronto, North York

-Special Training: DONA, Rebozo, Infant Massage, Hypnobirthing, Adult and Infant CPR, Speaks French and Spanish as a second language
+Special Training: CAPPA, Rebozo, Infant Massage, Hypnobirthing, Adult and Infant CPR, Speaks French and Spanish as a second language, LGBTQ Positive

 Dina’s own pregnancy and birth were what inspired her to become a doula.
 Having experienced the profound value of well-trained, calm and loving support around her while she gave birth, Dina brings particular attentiveness and grounding to all of her clients so that they too may feel supported, at peace and connected to each other during their own experience.